CodeforNepal/akshara-project/README.md

 ## License

-Our code is provided under the Free and Open Source software license [GNU GPL 3.0](LICENSE) .
-Except otherwise noted all contents is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by-sa/2.5/).
+The code is provided under the Free and Open Source software license [GNU GPL 3.0](LICENSE) .
+Except where otherwise noted all content is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by-sa/2.5/).